tommyliu313/selfprojectdjango/README.md

 # selfprojectdjango

 # Description
-This is a basic warehouse management project.
+This is a basic warehouse management project, which is created by using ORM models , PostgreSQL and Python Django framework.

 # Version applied in this project
 Python: 3.8